Economy of New York City: Health care

+Diamond district

+From the mid-19th century until the 1920s, New York's diamond trade was centered on Maiden Lane near Wall Street.
+As rents increased in the 1920s, diamond businesses relocated to 47th Street.
+The area's significance grew during World War II as refugee diamond merchants fled to New York.
+Post-WWII, Jewish merchants from Antwerp, Tel Aviv, and New York dominated the industry.
+Hebrew and Yiddish were as common as English amongst the merchants.
+Despite changes in demographics, the district's business practices have remained traditional.
+The New York Times described 47th Street as "a 17th-century industry in a 21st-century city."
+The district has survived Times Square's decline in the 1970s and 1980s and more recent gentrification, remaining a hub of cramped retail space and manufacturing amidst high Manhattan rents.
+Today, the area is characterized by a diverse mix of elderly, ultra-Orthodox Jews, South and Central Asians, and merchants from around the world conducting business openly on the sidewalk, reminiscent of an old world bazaar.
+The Smithsonian magazine remarked the importance of family and community ties due to high levels of trust required in the diamond trade.
+The magazine further remarked how even in New York, trade was reputation based and businesses family oriented in order to maintain trust.

 Real estate

 Real estate is a major force in the city's economy, as the total value of all New York City property was assessed at US$1.072 trillion for the 2017 fiscal year, an increase of 10.6% from the previous year with 89% of the increase coming from market effects.
 The Time Warner Center is the property with the highest-listed market value in the city, at US$1.1 billion in 2006.
 New York City is home to some of the nation's—and the world's—most valuable real estate.
-450 Park Avenue was sold on July 2, 2007 for US$510 million, about $1,589 per square foot ($17,104/m2), breaking the barely month-old record for an American office building of $1,476 per square foot ($15,887/m2) set in the June 2007 sale of 660 Madison Avenue.
+450 Park Avenue was sold on July 2, 2007, for US$510 million, about $1,589 per square foot ($17,104/m2), breaking the barely month-old record for an American office building of $1,476 per square foot ($15,887/m2) set in the June 2007 sale of 660 Madison Avenue.
 According to Forbes, in 2014, Manhattan was home to six of the top ten ZIP Codes in the United States by median housing price.
 Fifth Avenue in Midtown Manhattan commands the highest retail rents in the world, at US3,000 $/ft2 in 2017.
 In 2019, the most expensive home sale ever in the United States achieved completion in Manhattan, at a selling price of US$238 million, for a 24,000 ft2 penthouse apartment overlooking Central Park.